What a Healthy Colony Looks Like

 Honey bees are an insect used in agriculture for plant pollination AND producing honey and other crops.
 In other words, beekeepers are farmers.

-IWhen a colony is started with a 3lb package, it has a little over 10,000 bees.
-If everything goes right, it will increase in population to just over 50,000 by summer’s end, and decline in population over the fall and winter to about 15,000.
+When a colony is started with a 3-pound package, it contains approximately 10,000 bees.
+If everything goes right, the population will increase to just over 50,000 by summer’s end and then decline to about 15,000 over the fall and winter.
+(Colonies started from Nucelii or swarms vary tremendously in population.)
+The population can grow several times in response to food availability.

 If a colony is started without drawn comb or with no foundation, it has no food stores.
-Beekeeper feeding of sugar syrup (a carbohydrate) is reasonable to establish the colony and provide continuous feed, with the ultimate goal of having the colony collect its food.
-Generally in Maine, there is plenty of natural pollen availability with the bees seasonally able to collect adequate amounts.
+Beekeepers feeding sugar syrup (a carbohydrate) is reasonable to establish the colony and provide continuous feed, with the ultimate goal of having the colony collect its food.
+Generally, in Maine, natural pollen is abundant, allowing bees to collect adequate amounts seasonally.
 Pollen (or pollen substitute) is an appropriate feed ONLY when you want the bees to do something they wouldn’t do naturally, or on a different schedule.

 Randy Oliver, Scientific Beekeeping